OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 - Help people connect to meaning and purpose?
 - Make the best use of Generative AI to create positive futures?

-Lovely, useful ideas spill out when you flip the trust telescope, such as [Scarcity = Abundance - Trust](https://www.youtube.com/watch?v=rlo8d7F5hdo&feature=youtu.be), [The Joy Line](https://www.youtube.com/watch?v=vkjEOigXUrk), and, well, Design from Trust itself 😁.
+Lovely, useful ideas spill out when you flip your assumptions about trust, such as [Scarcity = Abundance - Trust](https://www.youtube.com/watch?v=rlo8d7F5hdo&feature=youtu.be), [The Joy Line](https://www.youtube.com/watch?v=vkjEOigXUrk), and, well, Design from Trust itself 😁.

 If we do this right, we might collectively construct a [Betterverse](https://www.thebetterverse.org/).